ethanhandler17/FinalAssignment3dStealthGame/README.md

   - Collect shield pickups to gain the ability to destroy ghosts on contact
   - Shield lasts for 10 seconds - use strategically to eliminate threats
   - When shielded, any observer that detects you will be destroyed instead of catching you
+  - **Visual Feedback**: Shield visual appears on the player when active, providing clear indication of shield status

 - **Waypoint Patrol System**: AI enemies follow predefined patrol routes
   - Configurable waypoint paths